mjosaarinen/blzzrd/README.md

 This is an educational reference implementation of the **BLZZRD** Ring-LWE signature scheme, which is an evolutionary version of the BLISS signature scheme originally published in Crypto '13:
-*Léo Ducas, Alain Durmus, Tancrède Lepoint, Vadim Lyubashevsky:
+*Léo Ducas, Alain Durmus, Tancrède Lepoint, Vadim Lyubashevsky*:
 Lattice Signatures and Bimodal Gaussians

 Extended version of this paper is available as